Let’s Play Math!

 In Honor of the Standardized Testing Season…

-The teacher’s attitude makes a tremendous difference in the student’s learning.
-Which of the following teachers would you rather have?
+The school experience makes a tremendous difference in a child’s learning.
+Which of the following students would you rather be?

 I continued to do arithmetic with my father, passing proudly through fractions to decimals.
 I eventually arrived at the point where so many cows ate so much grass, and tanks filled with water in so many hours.
 I found it quite enthralling.